 - Generating unit PASA availabilities: - MT PASA uses PASA availabilities of generating units.
-PASA availability includes the generating capacity in service as well as the generating capacity that can be delivered with 24 hours' notice. - As per clause 3.7.2(d)(1), Generators are required to provide the expected daily MW capacity of each scheduled generating unit or scheduled load for the next two year36 months and 24 months respectively.
+PASA availability includes the generating capacity in service as well as the generating capacity that can be delivered with 24 hours' notice. - As per clause 3.7.2(d)(1), Generators are required to provide the expected daily MW capacity of each scheduled generating unit or scheduled load for the next 36 months and 24 months respectively.
 The actual level of generation available at any particular time will depend on the condition of the generating plant, which includes factors such as age, outages, and wear.
-Another important factor with respect to output is the reduction in thermal efficiency with increasing temperature. - Generators should take into account the ambient weather conditions expected at the time when the Region where the generating unit is located experiences the 10% Probability of Exceedance (POE) peak load. - Generating unit energy availabilities: - Generating plant such as hydroelectric power stations cannot generally operate at maximum capacity indefinitely because their energy source may become exhausted.
+Another important factor with respect to output is the reduction in thermal efficiency with increasing temperature. - Generators should take into account the ambient weather conditions expected at the time when the Region where the generating unit is located experiences the 10% Probability of Exceedance (POE) peak load. - Generating unit energy availabilities:

+Generating plant such as hydroelectric power stations cannot generally operate at maximum capacity indefinitely because their energy source may become exhausted.
 Gas and coal plants can have energy constraints due to contracted fuel arrangements or emissions restrictions.
-Under clause 3.7.2(d)(2), scheduled generating units with a weekly energy constraint (referred to as energy constrained plant) are required to submit that weekly energy limit in MWh for all relevant weeks over the upcoming 2436-month period commencing from the first Sunday after the latest MT PASA run.
+Under clause 3.7.2(d)(2), scheduled generating units with a weekly energy constraint (referred to as energy constrained plant) are required to submit that weekly energy limit in MWh for all relevant weeks over the upcoming 36-month period commencing from the first Sunday after the latest MT PASA run.

 AEMO may also use other information available such as that provided through the Generator Energy Limitation Framework (GELF) or generator surveys to develop daily, monthly, annual and/or biennial energy constraints for MT PASA modelling.
-Ideally, these energy limits are provided for a two and a half year period on the basis that AEMO would be seeking an update every six months.